Jacob-Dentes/cs6820-lp/README.md

 ```

 ### simplex.py
-The file `simplex.py` contains an implementation of the revised Simplex method with multiple options for the pivoting algorithm.
+The file `simplex.py` contains an implementation of the revised simplex method with multiple options for the pivoting algorithm.
 Currently, the pivoting algorithms are:
 1. Bland's rule
 2. Zadeh's rule (also known as "least used")